ArduJimmy/Multiwii-2.3-with-BMP180/README.md

 This is multiwii 2.3 version with baro module bmp180

 <h1>BMP180 for Multiwii 2.3 Firmware</h1>
 <p>BMP180 is compatible (equivalent) of BMP085.
-BMP180 is opitmized version of BMP085.
+BMP180 is optimized version of BMP085.
 We don't need to config to use BMP180.
 Multiwii will recognize BMP180 as BMP085.</p>
 <p>In this project, I have already included BMP180 in multiwii 2.3 for LADYBIRD which only supports for brushed ESC and Brushed DC Motor, e.g. 720, 820, 8520, etc.</p>

 <h2>WIRING</h2>